ElemeFE/node-interview/sections/en-us/event-async.md

 To learn more basic knowledge about `promise`, we recommend this article.
 [Promise](http://javascript.ruanyifeng.com/advanced/promise.html#toc9)

-> <a name="q-1"></a> What the difference between the second argument of '.then' function and '.catch' function?
+> <a name="q-1"></a> What's the difference between the second argument of '.then' function and '.catch' function?

 To distinguish the difference, you can read this article [We have a problem with promises](https://pouchdb.com/2015/05/18/we-have-a-problem-with-promises.html)